miwashi-edu/edu-raspberry-os/README.md

 # edu-raspberry-os

 > Setup raspberry docker machine
 >
 > Memorising not priotized, when you don't have more important parts to memorise.
+> **Restart SSH if stopped** `docker exec -it rpi5-dev bash -c "service ssh restart"`

 ## Premises